Do you love JoJo Potatoes? Jojo potato wedges are potatoes that are battered just like chicken fried steak, and oh so irresistible.

 - Vegetable oil

-How to make Jo Jo Potatoes
+How to Make Jo Jo Potatoes

-- Place buttermilk into another bowl.
+- Pour buttermilk into another medium bowl.

-How to serve Jojo Potatoes
+How to Serve Jojo Potatoes

 - Ketchup